gerritmatthijs/ip-sogyo/README.md

 # Project goal

 The goal of this project is the development of a full-stack web application for the game presidents or Tichu.
-Tichu is (almost) a more extensive version of the game presidents, hence the goal is to first implement Presidents and subsequently add Tichu rules as far as time allows.
+Tichu is (almost) a more complicated version of the game presidents, hence the goal is to first implement Presidents and subsequently add Tichu rules as far as time allows.

 **Personal learning goals**
 * Apply TDD more consistently